Molecular therapies for fibrolamellar carcinoma (FLC)

 Modulating stromal-immune cell interactions to activate anti-tumor immunity to fibrolamellar carcinoma

-Timeframe: 2019 -2020 Goal: Assess whether supressing checkpoints or signaling by a specific chemokine (CXCL12) can enhance immune response Principal Investigator: Venu Pillarisetty, MD, Associate Professor, Division of General Surgery [Extension after CRI Fellowship grant to Kevin Sullivan in Dr. Pillarisetty’s lab, 2016-2019] Immunotherapy, harnessing the patient’s immune system to precisely target cancer cells, has …
+Timeframe: 2020 Goal: Assess whether suppressing checkpoints or signaling by a specific chemokine (CXCL12) can enhance immune response in FLC Principal Investigator: Venu Pillarisetty, MD Study overview: Immunotherapy, harnessing the patient’s immune system to precisely target cancer cells, has emerged as a promising approach to treat many cancers.
+It has been discovered that fibrolamellar carcinoma …

 Read more